AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-collection-migration.md

 ## Important notes

 - **Re-running the migration:** If the migration process is run again, it does **not** check for changes in the source (old) map collections.
-It will unconditionally re-migrate or override the new map collections.
-D
+It will unconditionally re-migrate or overwrite the new map collections.
 - **Timestamps and uniqueness:** Each migrated map collection stores the timestamp from when it was first migrated.
 This timestamp is used to maintain uniqueness of the migrated record.
 Because of this, the migrated map collection will **not** reflect later updates made to the original (source) map collection — only the state at the time of migration is captured.